ckeditor/ckeditor5/packages/ckeditor5-remove-format/docs/features/remove-format.md

 There are more CKEditor 5 features that can help you format your content:
 * {@link features/basic-styles Basic font styles} &ndash; The essentials, like **bold**, *italic* and others.
 * {@link features/font Font styles} &ndash; Easily and efficiently control the font {@link features/font#configuring-the-font-family-feature family}, {@link features/font#configuring-the-font-size-feature size}, {@link features/font#configuring-the-font-color-and-font-background-color-features text or background color}.
+* {@link features/text-alignment Text alignment} &ndash; Align your content left, align it right, center it or justify.

 ## Configuring the remove format feature